Harvey Specter’s style is legendary.

 When you’re out buying your suit, make sure it fits properly, or take it to a tailor to have it adjusted.

-If there’s one thing you take from this article, please let it be this, as it will apply to any piece of clothing you wear.
+If there’s one thing you take from this article, please let it be this, as it also applies to any piece of clothing you wear.

-In the present days scenes, almost all ensambles feature wide peaked lapels.
+In the scenes set in the present day, almost all of Harvey’s ensembles feature wide peaked lapels.

-They increase the formality level of the suit, broaden the shoulders, and add to his already masculine physique.
+They increase the formality level of the suit, visually broaden his shoulders and chest, and add to his already masculine physique.

 On top of this, it’s a clear indication of premium clothing and works to cement his place as a leader in his field, and show he is at the top of the rank hierarchy.